lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

-P 28 is the culmination of a long section about where ideas come from (references to Locke) --- rebuts a counter argumet that sensations occur in the brain rather than the organs of sense, reaffirms that all ideas have their origin in sensation
+P 28 is the culmination of a long section about where ideas come from (references to Locke) --- rebuts a counter argument that sensations occur in the brain rather than the organs of sense, reaffirms that all ideas have their origin in sensation

+Erasmus has a much more vivid imagination than I do

+![][ScreenShot2020-12-20at4.35.21PM]P 50 pine-apple

+![][ScreenShot2020-12-20at4.37.10PM]

+P 51 guilty wretches

 She’s describing a lunar eclipse that occurred 14 Feb, 1794 AD 22:21